vam-sin/deepcys/README.md

 # Deepcys Structure <img width="30" height="30" src="downloads/logo.png">
 A complete Deep Learning solution to predicting the behavior of a given cysteine.
 The predictions are made using the features from the high resolution protein crystal structures.

+This model can also be accessed via a web server which can be found (here)[deepcys.herokuapp.com].

 # Requirements

 ```python3